damaki/ksum/README.md

   * cSHAKE128 and cSHAKE256
   * KMAC128 and KMAC256
   * ParallelHash128 and ParallelHash256
-* KangarooTwelve as defined by the Keccak authors in [4]
+* KangarooTwelve and MarsupilamiFourteen as defined by the Keccak authors in [4]

 ## Usage